Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Theory

 By defining

 we can write Eq.~\eqref{eq:paulidef}

-which is equivalent to the Boltzmann equation for the occupation of state $n$ with in-plane energy $E_k$ (See for example Equation~(129) in Ref.~\onlinecite{jirauschek_APR_2014}).
+which is equivalent to the Boltzmann equation for the occupation of state $n$ with in-plane energy $E_k$ (see, for example, Eq. ~(129) in Ref.~\cite{jirauschek_APR_2014}).
 The factor of $2$ in front of the rates comes from the addition of the Hermitian conjugate (which is identical for the diagonal of the density matrix).
-Because of the similarities between the semiclassical Boltzmann equation in~\eqref{eq:pauli2} and the quantum mechanical results in Eq.~\eqref{eq:EOM}, we can easily compare results obtained using both models and investigate when semiclassical models give satisfactory results and when off-diagonal density matrix elements must be included.
+Because of the similarities between the semiclassical Boltzmann equation in~\eqref{eq:pauli2} and the quantum-mechanical results in Eq.~\eqref{eq:EOM}, we can easily compare results obtained using both models and investigate when semiclassical models give satisfactory results and when off-diagonal density matrix elements must be included.

 When calculating current density using semiclassical models, we cannot directly use Eq.~\eqref{eq:expect} because matrix elements of the velocity operator given in Eq.~\eqref{eq:drift_op} are zero for $n=m$ (in other words, all the current is given by off-diagonal matrix elements).
 In order to calculate drift velocity, we first define